All Episodes

 Hire this guy as a reporter.

-The truth from Iraq from a nine-year-old.
+The truth from Iraq, from a nine-year-old.

 Haven't read the rest of the story, but I'll bet you there's a critic saying that this nine-year-old has ADD and you can't rely on what he says.

-I'm not even gonna bother looking.
+I'm not even going to bother looking.

 Rush, how are you?